reuniverse/reuniverse/rfcs/0001-reuniverse.md

    ties up closely with work being done by @thangngoc89 on Sketch.sh, and is a point where we should collaborate.

-6. And many others such as Getting Started guides and
+6. And many others such as Getting Started guides, bringing into it the Reason Weekly newsletter, and other soft documentation like common design patterns.

 All of these we can work on separately and over time.